CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 ** planning and conception **

-The use of network printers, copiers, and MFPs must be carefully planned (see SYS.4.1.M1 * Creating a Basic Approach to Using Printers, Copiers, and Multifunction Devices *) and SYS.4.1.M3 * Planning the Use of Printers, Copiers, and MFPs *).
+The use of network printers, copiers, and multifunction devices must be carefully planned (see SYS.4.1.M1 * Creating a Basic Approach to Using Printers, Copiers, and Multifunction Devices *) and SYS.4.1.M3 * Planning the Use of Printers, Copiers, and MFPs *).
 Chapter 3.1.2 * Managing printers * of these Implementation Notes describes in-depth information about what typical printer landscapes are and how they are designed.
 The security requirements for network printers must be integrated into the overall security strategy of the institution.

 Many problems with printers, copiers and multifunction devices can not always be solved with technical measures.
 Users must be aware of and required to use a safety-conscious operation of the equipment (see SYS.4.1.M5 * Creating * * User Guidelines for Handling Printers, Copiers and Multifunction Devices *).